Remi-Coulom/joedb/doc/source/network_protocol.rst

        | 'R' or 'W'
-H                       reply to H, hash is matching h                       reply to H, hash mismatch r      size data        reply to r (size may be shorter than what was sent)
+H                       reply to H, hash is matching h                       reply to H, hash mismatch r      until data       reply to r (size may be shorter than what was asked)

 D      until            reply to D
 E      until            reply to E